therealsaumil/emux/docs/emulating-tenda-ac15.md

 router on hand.
 All you need is a copy of the Tenda firmware from its website.

 I subsequently intend to publish two more articles
-- Extracting the Tenda AC15's firmware directly from its SPI Flash chip, and
+- [Extracting the Tenda AC15's firmware directly from its SPI Flash chip][fw-extraction], and
 - Exploiting the vast array of vulnerabilities present in the AC15.

 ## Contents